Amitav-Krishna/lemonade_cartel/lemonade_cartel.md

 - Commandeer your mum's credit card and buy enough lemons to secure an **exclusive** deal with the local Walmart, just like they taught you in Sunday school
 - Sell your lemonade for dirt cheap, hoping to run Timmy out of business, but you also run the risk of accidentally bankrupting yourself<br><br>

-All of these options kind of suck, but there is another ***✨️secret✨️*** fourth option: you talk to Timmy, and you both decide to **increase** your prices to 30 cents a glass while reducing the amount of lemon juice and sugar; with no one else to turn to, the consumers just have to deal with your increased prices and lower quality lemonade.
+All of these options kind of suck, but there is another ***️secret️*** fourth option: you talk to Timmy, and you both decide to **increase** your prices to 30 cents a glass while reducing the amount of lemon juice and sugar; with no one else to turn to, the consumers just have to deal with your increased prices and lower quality lemonade.
 Congratulations, you've just started a **cartel**.<br><br>

 ---

 Now that you and Timmy are working together, you two agree that you'll take Oak Road and Birch Lane, while Timmy takes Spruce Drive and Acacia Avenue.
 You make a deal with Walmart, and they agree to give you a discount on lemons for buying in bulk.
 Because of your increased profits, you two begin experimenting more.
-You begin replacing your old, smelly, plastic cups with ***✨️Eco-friendly Recyclable Compostable Bio-Degradable Bamboo Paper Glass Reusable Single-Use Cups✨️***.
+You begin replacing your old, smelly, plastic cups with ***️Eco-friendly Recyclable Compostable Bio-Degradable Bamboo Paper Glass Reusable Single-Use Cups️***.
 Timmy starts running a loyalty punch card program, and the masses flock, eager to get that one extra glass of lemonade.

 ---